Building Corpus in NLP Libraries: Key Factors, Challenges, & Accessibility

 A corpus is a collection of authentic text or audio organized into datasets.
 ‘Authentic’ in this case means text written or audio spoken by a native of the language or dialect.
 A corpus can be made up of everything from newspapers, novels, recipes and radio broadcasts to television shows, movies and tweets.

 In natural language processing, a corpus contains text and speech data that can be used to train AI and machine learning systems.
 If a user has a specific problem or objective they want to address, they’ll need a collection of data that supports – or at least is a representation of – what they’re looking to achieve with machine learning and NLP.
+However, most machines aren’t equipped to understand language and its surrounding content or intention.
+As a result, natural language annotation is important for creating structured training data that enables machines to understand human speech for tasks such as question answering or summarization.

 Why is Natural Language Annotation Important?

+Annotation is the process of enhancing and augmenting a corpus with higher-level information.
+These ‘pointers’ include everything from part-of-speech tagging to word senses and meanings.
+The purpose of adding annotated metadata to a corpus allows a machine to recognize patterns when presented with new, unannotated data.
 So that natural language annotation can provide statistically useful results, the corpus must be large enough to yield sufficient data and derive specific meaning of the language.
 However, in order for the algorithms to learn effectively, annotation must be accurate and relevant to the task it is expected to perform.
 Robust annotation is therefore critical in developing intelligent systems.

 What are the features of a ‘good’ corpus in NLP?